PaulDSheriff/PDSC-DevUtils/README.md

 # PDSC Developer Utilities V9
-PDS Consulting has created a set of tools to help you develop applications for .NET 7+ quickly and easily.
+PDS Consulting has created a set of tools to help you develop applications for .NET 7 and .NET 8 quickly and easily.
 The following tools are included within this utility.

 - Computer Cleaner
 - Project Cleaner